Code generation#

 ZAP is generally installed as a third-party tool via CIPD during the build

-environment bootstrap (see scripts/setup/zap.json
+environment bootstrap (see scripts/setup/zap.json), which makes zap-cli

-when running in a build environment.
+available in $PATH when running in a build environment.

-When matter scripts need to invoke zap-cli
+When matter scripts need to invoke zap-cli (for code generation) or zap (to

 start the UI tool), they make use of the following environment variables to